 If you ever notice suspicious activity related to your Aadhaar, prompt reporting is crucial.
 Delaying action can give fraudsters more time to cause damage.
 Think of it as reporting a theft immediately to the police.

 Taking quick action helps UIDAI and other authorities investigate and prevent further misuse of your identity.
-It’s your responsibility to protect your digital footprint.
-Don’t hesitate to report anything that seems out of place.
+It is your responsibility to protect your digital footprint.
+Do not hesitate to report anything that seems out of place.

 When reporting, be prepared to provide specific details.
 This includes your Aadhaar number, the nature of the suspicious activity, the date and time it occurred, and any other relevant information you have.
 Screenshots or transaction IDs can also be helpful.

-For cyber fraud related to Aadhaar, you should also report the incident to the Cyber Crime Portal.
 This ensures that law enforcement agencies are aware and can take appropriate action.
-According to the Ministry of Home Affairs (2026), reporting cybercrime promptly is critical for investigation.
+According to the Ministry of Home Affairs (2026), reporting cybercrime promptly is critical for investigation and can help prevent further harm.

 What If You Lose Your Aadhaar?

-Losing your physical Aadhaar card can be worrying, but it’s important to remember that your Aadhaar number and biometric data remain secure with UIDAI.
+Losing your physical Aadhaar card can be worrying, but it is important to remember that your Aadhaar number and biometric data remain secure with UIDAI.
 The physical card itself is not proof of identity without verification.
 However, you should still take immediate steps to protect yourself.

 The primary concern is that someone might try to use your lost card in conjunction with other stolen information.
 Acting quickly minimises any potential risk.
 You can easily retrieve your Aadhaar number or order a reprint.